 Construction & Certification: The contractor completes the work, the evaluator performs the final inspection, and IBHS issues the official certificate.

 Securing the grant is only half the battle.
-To realize your savings, you must submit your IBHS certificate to your insurance carrier.
+To actually receive your insurance discount, you must submit your IBHS FORTIFIED certificate to your insurance carrier — and not all carriers handle this the same way.